Ipstenu/varnish-http-purge/readme.txt

 * June 2018
 * Moved Varnish to it's own menu (with the carrot)
 * Add option to enable development for 24 hours (for super-admins only)
-* Change debug mode to development mode and greatly improve
+* Change debug mode to development mode and greatly improved overall
+* Translation improvements
 * Add new action hook for after a full purge (props @futtta)
 * Change check for age-header to not require a second run (props @danielbachhuber)
 * Confirm plugin and theme blacklist check (props @danielbachhuber)
-* WP-CLI: add option to show all header output (props @danielbachhuber)
+* WP-CLI: add debug option to show all header output (props @danielbachhuber)
+* WP-CLI: add debug option to grep content for known issues (props @danielbachhuber)
-* WP-CLI: add command to change devmode state
+* WP-CLI: add new command to change devmode state

 = 4.5.2 =